 When downsizing, you will not likely be moving everything from your current home to your new place.
 A move manager will explain the sale and donation options and help you determine which option best suits your goals.
 A move manager can also meet with vendors and assist with liquidation oversight.

 Some move managers charge by the hour and others may offer project rates.
 This will depend on the overall goals of the client and may depend on whether the move is local or out of area.
-Hourly rates usually range from $50-$90 per hour and may depend on how many people are needed to complete the move process.
-Project fees associated with moving from a home to a one or two bedroom apartment usually range from $1500 to $2500.
-These fees are sometimes reimbursed by senior living communities or may be included in the real estate commission when using specific preferred vendors.
+Hourly rates in the Oklahoma City area usually range from $40-$75 per hour and may depend on how many people are needed to complete the move process.
+Project fees associated with a local move might range from $1000 to $3500 (plus the mover’s fee).
+Some or all of the fees may be reimbursed by the senior living community where you are moving.